Filmfare Special Award – South

 The Filmfare Special Jury Award is given by the Filmfare Magazine as part of its annual Filmfare Awards South for South Indian films.
-It was decided on 17th Annual Filmfare Awards and started from 20th Annual Filmfare Awards held in 1973.
+It was decided at the 17th Annual Filmfare Awards and started from the 20th Annual Filmfare Awards, held in 1973.
 It acknowledges a special and unique performance and encourages artistes, filmmakers and musicians to break new ground in drama, direction, music and acting.
-From 2011 Critics Award for Best Actor Started irregularly.
+From 2011, Critics Award for Best Actor Started irregularly.
 In 2015 Critics Award for Best Actor & Best Actress become regularly in all four language.